SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 Compile-time option ONETIME\_HEAP\_MARGIN specifies the number of heap bytes that are kept for the ONERROR handler.

-# Dot notation
+## Dot notation

-The dot notation is a set of abbreviations for CAR, CDR, combinations of both, and CDR/ASSOC, to make Lisp code more compact than ever.
-Function DOTEXPAND translates dot-notation to executable expressions.
+The dot notation is a set of abbreviations for CAR, CDR, combinations of both, and CDR/ASSOC, to make Lisp code more compact.
+It's doing its job so well that it's expansion to executable expressions is done by default.
+If having DOTEXPAND around is not an option, the environment can be processed with FILTER-FILE.

+Function
+DOTEXPAND translates dot-notation to executable expressions.
 It can be called automatically by the REPL: